 49 See Docket No. 14-0588, Final Order dated December 17, 2014 at 6 (authorization of curtailment if necessitated by rate impact cap was not a disputed issue).
 Ultimately, the Spring 2015 load forecasts did not demonstrate that a curtailment was required.
-50 See Section 3.2.3 for further discussion of Ameren Illinois' "low" scenario load forecast.

-generation procurement reduced by any amounts necessary to be spent on RECs from long-term renewable PPA holders that could not be purchased by eligible retail customers due to Commission-authorized curtailments necessitated by the statutory 2.015% rate impact cap.52
+renewable energy resources under 5-year contracts, with the balance of funds available for the distributed generation procurement reduced by any amounts necessary to be spent on RECs from long-term renewable PPA holders that could not be purchased by eligible retail customers due to Commission-authorized curtailments necessitated by the statutory 2.015% rate impact cap.52